TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.7-kpi-vs-sla/_index.md

 In future, we can add _weighted average_, so you get a better leading indicator.
 The problem with a simple average is a single red can be outnumbered by many green, and the KPI will not show a problem.

-[^1]: You see, I'm not opposed to jargons 😊 so long they are actually used in live operations.
+[^1]: You see, I'm not opposed to jargons.  so long they are actually used in live operations.
 If it's just a goal, then no need to label with jargon, else we have to create jargon for every single type of goals.